 Worst to First Jerseys: New Jersey Devils

 The Devils has been the model of consistency since moving from Colorado to New Jersey in 1982.
-While some teams seemingly announce new jerseys every couple seasons, the Devils have only done one major change to their uniforms in the 35 years of their existence (even though that’s apparently going to change next season).
+While some teams seemingly announce new jerseys every couple seasons, the Devils have only done one major (and one kind of minor change to their uniforms in the 35 years of their existence.
 And they’ve never worn a specially-designed third jersey, or a special event jersey, or anything like that.
-In 35 years.
+In almost 40 years.
 Let that sink in.
-But this series is called Worst to First – not Worst and First – so we’re going to throw in the jerseys worn for the entire franchise into the mix as well.
+This may be the shortest list so far, so I’d like to thank Lou Lamoriello for making this week’s ranking a little easier to produce.

 Here’s how this works: I’ll count down, from worst to first, all the jerseys the Devils (and their franchise predecessors) have ever worn.
 Homes and aways will be lumped into the same category (so, more of a jersey “era”) and I won’t worry about small changes (like slightly changed positions of piping for example).
 Third jerseys will stand on their own.
 And I’m focusing on the jerseys only, not the entire uniform.
-The jersey images are compliments of Chris Creamer and the fine people over at SportsLogos.net.
-For the Devils/Rockies/Chiefs, there’s 4 different jerseys/eras (4…for 3 different teams!).
+Devils, there’s three different jerseys/eras.
 And we’ll start with the worst one.

 That’s not to say that green and red aren’t a good colour combination.
 In fact, they’re complimentary colours, just like the blue-and-orange of the Oilers and Islanders, and purple-and-yellow (formerly) of the Kings.
 But using complimentary colours in relatively equal doses, without letting one dominate the other, makes for a very aggressive jersey.
 And in this case, very Christmas-y as well.